ropensci-archive/rImpactStory/README.md

 tiid('karthikram', 'github')
 # Note that I explicitly specified the namespace since this isn't a doi.

-# This function internally calls create_tiid() if one a Total Impact ID was not previously assigned to this object.
-This process is transparent to a user but lower level functions are available to call directly.
+# This function internally calls create_tiid() if a Total Impact ID was not previously assigned to this object.
+# This process is transparent to a user but lower level functions are available to call directly.

 # Now we can proceed to getting metrics on this source